Photovoltaics

 Introduction

 Commercially available since the 1970s, photovoltaic (PV) technology converts energy from solar radiation directly into electricity using semiconductor materials.
-It has no mechanical moving parts, so it lasts for decades and requires only minimal maintenance.
-Photovoltaic projects range from small-scale projects for lighting and pumping to large-scale projects for whole buildings and even utility-scale photovoltaic "farms."
+It has no mechanical moving parts and lasts for decades while requiring only minimal periodic maintenance.
+Applications range from small-scale projects for individual groups of lighting fixtures and water pumps, to larger-scale projects for whole building power supplies, to community-scale solar gardens that service numerous consumers, to utility-scale photovoltaic power plants that provide electricity to multitudes of end-users.

-In general, solar electricity is more expensive per kilowatt (kW) than many other sources of electricity, but it has a number of advantages.
-Because a photovoltaic system can be located at the user site, it can often offset the full retail electricity rate of the facility, rather than the wholesale power price.
-In addition, photovoltaic electricity often matches peak demand very well, especially in warmer climates, and can offset peak electricity rates.
-It is modular and can be installed in any size necessary, with the only limitation being the availability of a sunny roof or ground space.
-Additionally, photovoltaic technology often qualifies for more incentives than other renewable energy technologies.
+Advantages of photovoltaic systems are that they can be located at the user site, offset the full retail electricity rate of the facility, and match peak demand loads.
+They are modular and can be installed on any unobstructed roof or ground space.
+Additionally, photovoltaic technology often qualifies for more financial incentives than other renewable energy technologies.
 For example, in states that have a "solar set-aside" in their renewable energy requirements, the renewable energy certificates can be much higher than those provided for other technologies.

 Description